wazuh/wazuh-documentation/source/user-manual/agent/agent-enrollment/enrollment-methods/via-agent-configuration/index.rst

 #.
 Manually configuring the Wazuh manager IP address in the agent configuration file.

 Enrollment with additional security options involves the use of passwords for enrollment authorization or certificates for identity validation of the agent and manager.
-See the :doc:`Additional security options<../security-options/index>` section for guidance on enrolling an agent to a manager with additional security options enabled.
+See the :doc:`Additional security options <../../security-options/index>` section for guidance on enrolling an agent to a manager with additional security options enabled.

 Below you can find the steps to configure different endpoint agents: